IvayloDankolov/advent-2023/README.md

 For part 2, I was wondering what they would do to throw a wrench into things and they sort of... didn't?
 One glance at the input size and you know you just know you're better off brute forcing it.

 In fairness I don't know that there really is a way to do this in less than cubic speed.
 You can use some sort of sub-path identification and then time reversal symmetry to avoid computing incoming directions that the beam already exited through on a previous iteration but that's a) way too complicated and b) won't actually make it sublinear.

+### Day 17

+It wouldn't be a proper competition without pathfinding, now would it?
+I was beginning to wonder if we'd go there given how all the grid-based stuff so far was relatively lightweight.

+There are probably more efficient ways to do this -- for instance, pathfinding with a dynamic cost function, similar to how Google Maps computes public transport routes, only we set the distance to a huge number if we take more steps than we're allowed to, though that in itself can be a bit fiddly as it requires a modified data structure for the actual pathfinding algorithm -- but this was my initial thought: what if we didn't look at it as pathfinding in a grid, but rather a graph that in addition to grid position encodes how many steps in each direction we're coming from.
+That way the constraint gets encoded in the graph itself.
+E.g. an edge exists between (4, 0, coming from (-1, 0)) and (5, 0, coming from (-2, 0)), but not (5, 0, coming from (-1, 0)).
+That does unfortunately make your graph explode to 12 times (4 * max_stride) the size, but hey, still technically a constant so we have the same time complexity.

+Ho boy was this a nightmare to debug, though.
+Off by one errors, accidental priority queue overriding, not computing graph vertices properly, you name it.
+I've deecided to leave in some commented out debugging code as a testament to the process.

+I will say, though, getting to part two I definitely didn't regret the graph transoformation approach, as the solution for it was basically just 30 seconds of changing the initial stride constants and rerunning.